Will Mohsin Beg become Pakistan's interim prime minister after Imran Khan's departure? - ExBulletin

 Will Mohsin Beg become Pakistan’s interim prime minister after Imran Khan’s departure?

-As the process of removing ex-Prime Minister Imran Khan from Pakistan’s future political configurations continues unabated, there is considerable brainstorming within the establishment over the holding of general elections and the transition between the two.
+New Delhi, June 13: As the process of ousting ex-Prime Minister Imran Khan from Pakistan’s future political configurations continues unabated, there is considerable brainstorming within the establishment over holding general elections and the transition between them.

-One of the areas of debate is who will be the interim prime minister, acceptable to all, including the military, before an election is held later this year?
+One of the topics of debate is – who will be the interim prime minister, acceptable to all, including the military – before an election is held later this year?

 It is here that the name of Mohsin Beg, a former ally of Khan, arises.